stephencherry/StephenCherry/README.md

 StephenCherry
 ==========================================================================================================================================

-A self-starting back-end software developer in Java and Springboot as a framework for building and maintaining responsive applications and websites in a collaborative environment,passionate about usability and modern libraries and frameworks.
+A self-starting back-end software developer in Java and Springboot as a framework for building and maintaining responsive applications and websites in a collaborative environment, passionate about usability and modern libraries and frameworks.

-* 🌍  I based in Lagos,Nigeria
+* 🌍  I am based in Lagos, Nigeria
 * ✉️  You can contact me at [olujareayodeji7@gmail.com](mailto:olujareayodeji7@gmail.com)
-* 🧠  I'm still scaling with java which is my primary programming language,Spring and Springboot as a framework and Golang.
+* 🧠  I'm still scaling with Java, my primary programming language, Spring and Springboot as a framework, and Golang.
-* 🤝  I'm open to collaborations on interesting projects
+* 🤝  I'm open to collaborations on exciting projects
 * ⚡ Secret Hobbis: I love photography and swimming.
 Don't tell anyone else LOL.

 <a href="https://www.github.com/StephenCherry" target="_blank" rel="noreferrer"><img